 Indian War Memorial Museum is situated on the second floor of Naubat Khana.

 This is the big hall which the Emperor was using it to listen to the public problems.
 The front of the hall has entrance from three sides.
-The hall ceiling is gold painted and wall has the lime plaster.
+The hall ceiling is gold painted and the walls of the red fort have been plastered with lime plaster.
 Eastern wall has the marble canopy which is covered with Bengal roof.

 The royal apartment which consists of row of pavilions built on a raised platform on the eastern edge of the fort.
 Yamuna river is clearly visible over the top of it.
 The pavilions are connecting to the canal Nahr-i-Bihisht ( meaning “Stream of Paradise”) which run through the center of each pavillion.